How to Add Digital Signatures to Files in Java Using Barcodes and QR Codes

 Why Sign with Barcodes?

 Barcodes are perfect for TAR archives because they’re compact and scannable.
-You can embed things like:
+You can embed timestamps, version numbers, user IDs, or checksum values for quick verification.

 Steps